op07n/XiaomiADBFastbootTools/README.md

 On Windows/MacOS, install Oracle Java from [here](https://www.oracle.com/technetwork/java/javase/downloads/index.html) or OpenJDK from [here](https://adoptopenjdk.net/).

-On Linux distributions, install `openjdk-11-jdk`, `openjdk-11-jre` or later.
+On Linux distributions, install `openjdk-11-jdk`, `openjdk-11-jre` or later versions of OpenJDK.

 If the application says that it cannot find ADB/Fastboot even though you have downloaded the OS-specific ZIP, open a terminal inside the extracted folder and enter `java -jar XiaomiADBFastbootTools.jar`.